muneneisaka/node-batch-image-cropper/README.md

 npm start
 ```

-On the browser, navigate to http://localhost:3031/ and input the parameters as shown below
+On the browser, navigate to http://localhost:3031/ and input the parameters as shown below and click "Start cropping..." button.

 ![Image Parameters](images/image-parameters.png)

-Click "Start cropping..." button.

-On your browser window, you will get the below output
+On your browser window, you will get the below output:

 ![Cropping Complete](images/cropping-complete.png)

-On the console, you will get the below output
+On the console, you will get the below output:

 ![Processing images](images/processed.png)

 ## Improvements